crate/crate/blackbox/docs/general/dql/selects.rst

 ..
 CAUTION::

-    Queries with a like clause can be quite slow.
+    Queries with a like/ilike clause can be quite slow.
 Especially if the like clause starts with a wildcard character.
 Because in that case CrateDB has to iterate over all rows and can't utilize the index.
 For better performance consider using a fulltext index.